UN Summit fails to deliver 'big bang shift' on climate change

 It may not be glamorous but work but Delia’s tasks are an important cog in Concern’s day to day operations, and nothing short of vital when disaster strikes.
 One of Delia’s first assignments came following the earthquake in Haiti when the pressure was on to send the call for support to the four corners of Ireland as quickly as possible.
 And she has been on hand ever since to support with any emergency or surge.

-I feel privileged to be able to contribute even a tiny bit of help to the humanitarian work that Concern does.
+I feel privileged to be able to contribute even a little bit... to the humanitarian work that Concern does.

 And Concern is privileged to count Delia, Angela, Claire and Dom and thousands more among its vibrant community of every day humanitarians.
 Happy World Humanitarian Day 2016!